vitali2y/pax/README.md

         Implies --es-syntax.
 Allow ECMAScript module syntax in .js files.
         CJS-style `require()` calls are also allowed.

+    -x, --external <module1,module2,...>
+        Don't resolve or include modules named <module1>, <module2>, etc.;
+        leave them as require('<module>') references in the bundle.
+Specifying a path instead of a module name does nothing.

+    --external-core
+        Ignore references to node.js core modules like 'events' and leave them as require('<module>') references in the bundle.

     -h, --help
         Print this message.